HaskellCNOrg/snap-web/README.md

 ### Snap Technical

-- [ ] compress html (remove extra space and comments. )
+(@) compress html
-      paresHTML (seems parseHTML from xmlhtml reads 'return' and extra space as a node??)
+    - paresHTML (seems parseHTML from xmlhtml reads 'return' and extra space as a node??)
+    - to make thing simply, just remove extra space/line break and comments.

 ## couple of notes
-  - rm personal section from sidebar to settings.
+- [X] rm personal section from sidebar to settings.
       (page probably need to be re-design)
-  - show "star person" at sidebar top
+- [X] show "star person" at sidebar top
-  - rm "score board" from sidebar.
+- [X] rm "score board" from sidebar.
 - redesign write post / comment panel
-    + preview on the fly?
+    - [X] preview on the fly?
-    + display tag right under input box.
+    - [ ] display tag right under input box.
-  - customize bootstrap css which is un-necessary large.
+- [ ] customize bootstrap css which is un-necessary large.
-  - rm '个性签名' at setting
-  - (optional) allow user add tag?
+- [ ] allow user add tag?
-  - (optional) show person score like stackoverflow
+- [ ] show person score like stackoverflow
-  - (optional) mv tags to sidebar.
+- [ ] mv tags to sidebar.
-  - (optional) do not display click count / last update.
+- [ ] do not display click count.
-  - good examples
-    + stackoverflow
-    + tumblr.com

-## Know bugs
-  -  annoy message ("follow myself") when follow people.
-  - not display correctly when admin modified post of someone else.
-     (It shows modify my author rather than admin)

 ## Dev question